Zao Xiang Fangzhuan (Jujube)

 A stellar example of the fruity dried jujube date fragrance that develops over time in high quality large leaf shu puer.
 Stored at carefully controlled high temperature and humidity for two decades, this tea has developed a rich sweetness and the distinct jujube aroma only found in naturally aged shu puer.
 The translucent burgundy infusion is incredibly smooth, developing a soothing cool and silky feel with age.
 Its deep yet mellow flavors are complemented by pleasant subtle earthen layers reminiscent of old wood, dry grass, and rain on stone.

 Because shu puer is usually processed in very large batches of over 10 tons of mao cha at a time, leaves from three different sources in Yunnan were combined in this tea.
-A blend of high quality forest grown leaves from Tengchong, Jinggu, and Yongde Counties contribute to this its rich and balanced flavor.
+Leaves from Tengchong, Jinggu, and Yongde Counties all contribute to this its rich and balanced flavor.

 These bricks were purposely stored to mellow their flavor.
 Now, after having been stored for so long, they have shed all of the earthy and oceanic flavors that one would associate with wet processed shu puer, leaving a very sweet and smooth brew.
 Although this tea was produced with the artificial fermentation of the shu puer ripening process, it is evident that natural fermentation has continued in the bricks, yielding a tea that is quite different from young shu puer.
 Older puers are also considered more medicinally potent and beneficial in Chinese herbalism.